 Welp, we are now one day away from Valentine’s Day (really hours at this point, but who’s counting) and if you still haven’t purchased a gift, chocolate is pretty much the easiest go-to there is.
 It’s easily accessible, it’s delicious, and let’s be honest, nothing says, “I love you,” quite like a giant heart shaped box of chocolates.
-Regrettably, the majority of the 58 million pounds of chocolate (yea, I know, that’s a sh*t-ton of chocolate) that will be purchased for Valentine’s Day has a less than appetizing backstory.
+Regrettably, the majority of the 58 million pounds of chocolate (yea, I know, that’s a sh*t-ton of chocolate) that will be purchased for Valentine’s Day have a less than appetizing backstory.

-One problem that comes with most cheap chocolate is labor issues – the chocolate industry is notorious for paying their laborers low wages at best and using forced child labor/slavery at worst.
+One problem that comes with most cheap chocolate is labor issues — the chocolate industry is notorious for paying their laborers low wages at best, and using forced child labor/slavery at worst.
 In fact, the International Labor Organization estimates that there are 250 million child slaves working to produce many of our everyday purchases such as coffee and cocoa — not cool man.
 The working conditions are also pretty unsafe, as laborers are typically climbing trees with machetes to cut down the bean pods, being exposed to hazardous pesticides, etc., etc.

 Another issue is the way in which a lot of cocoa is grown and cultivated.
-It is possible for cocoa beans to be cultivated under the shade of native canopy trees within landscapes similar to natural forest, however a lot of farmers are cutting down the forest in order to grow cocoa more rigorously.
+It is absolutely possible for cocoa beans to be cultivated under the shade of native canopy trees within landscapes similar to natural forest, however a lot of farmers are cutting down the forest in order to grow cocoa more rigorously.
 Some are also planting cocoa hybrids that require full-sun exposure and regular pesticide application.
 This ultimately leads to the destruction of the natural forest (along with wildlife habitats that exist there), and the pesticides produce chemical run-off that can contaminate local soil, streams and waterways.

 So, what is a last-minute Valentine’s Day shopper and/or someone who just wants to eat a gosh-darned piece of chocolate to do?
 The biggest thing is resist most of that chocolate that is so readily available at most local supermarket (sorry).
 What you can do, though is look for single-origin, small company, artisanal chocolate.
 Also, make sure to check the labels: